 First, you will need to make sure that the car is stored in a safe and secure location.
 Second, you will need to be prepared to pay for any repairs that may be necessary to keep the car in good condition.
-Finally, you should be aware that it may be difficult to sell a totaled car for parts in the future.
-If you are prepared to take on these challenges, keeping your totaled car for parts can be a great option.
+Finally, you should be aware that it may be difficult to sell a car for parts in the future.
+If you are prepared to take on these challenges, keeping your totalled car for parts can be a great option.

 Sell It To A Junkyard Near You

-Once you’ve found a Junkyard that buys totaled cars, the next step is to get an estimate of what your car is worth.
+Once you’ve found a Junkyard that buys total cars, the next step is to get an estimate of what your car is worth.
 This can be done by taking it to a Junkyard or by using an online car valuation tool.
 Once you have an estimate of your car’s value, you can start negotiating with the Junkyard to get the best price for your car.

 Donate It To A Charity

-If you have a totaled car that you’re looking to get rid of, one option is to donate it to charity.
-This can be a great way to get some money back for your totaled car, and it can also be a tax deduction.
+If you have a total car that you’re looking to get rid of, one option is to donate it to charity.
+This can be a great way to get some money back for your total car, and it can also be a tax deduction.
 There are a few things to keep in mind when donating your car to charity, though.
 First, you’ll want to make sure that the charity is reputable and will actually use your donation.

-Second, you’ll want to find out what the charity does with totaled cars – some may sell them for parts, while others may simply recycle them.
+Second, you’ll want to find out what the charity does with totalled cars – some may sell them for parts, while others may simply recycle them.
 And finally, you’ll need to make sure that you get a receipt for your donation so that you can claim the deduction on your taxes.
-But if you keep all of these things in mind, donating your totaled car to charity can be a great option.
+But if you keep all of these things in mind, donating your total car to charity can be a great option.

 Trade It In

-There are a few different options for getting rid of a totaled car.
+There are a few different options for getting rid of a total car.
 You can keep it for parts, sell it to a Junkyard, donate it to charity, or trade it in.
 Each option has its own set of pros and cons, so be sure to weigh all of your options before making a decision.
-Whichever option you choose, getting rid of a totaled car doesn’t have to be difficult – with a little bit of research, you can find the best option for you.
+Whichever option you choose, getting rid of a total car doesn’t have to be difficult – with a little bit of research, you can find the best option for you.